Add more energy to your life every day!

 Finally, after a particularly bad round of rash and cough, I decided it just wasn’t worth it.
 I quit for good.

-There are many people over the years who have suggested to me that it’s important for all of us (including children) to drink milk and eat dairy products.
+There are many people over the years who have suggested to me that it’s important for all of us (including children) to drink milk and eat milk products.
 I can’t disagree with this enough.
 Of course calcium is an important nutrient, but there are absolutely no health reasons why humans would need milk, or any dairy for that matter, to get calcium.
 Now baby cows?
 That’s another story.

 Dairy is not a nutrient.
 The FDA’s insistence that humans need to eat dairy is driven by the dairy lobby.

 The dairy industry is $27 billion dollar industry—to producers.
 Do you think their lobby has a vested interest in trying to convince us all that dairy is an indispensable part of our diets?
 You bet they do.”Got Milk?” anyone?

 That said, I’m not trying to vilify dairy.
 For many people dairy causes no symptoms at all and can be enjoyed in moderation.
 Though to be honest, I’m not convinced that 3-4 servings of dairy is necessary for anyone.

 So when would you consider eliminating dairy from your diet?

 Following is a list of some of the more common reasons: